Flexi Medical Certificate

 Final Design

 The final design brought together refined UX flows, culturally sensitive illustrations, and accessible UI components.
-It significantly improved clarity and emotional engagement, helping users better understand key actions such as uploading medical certificates and checking their status.
+It significantly improved clarity and emotional engagement, helping users better understand key actions such as providing medical certificates and checking their status.

 Impact